Elisabeth von Thurn und Taxis: Career

-Elisabeth worked as a features editor for the London-based Finch’s Quarterly Review and penned a blog, "The Princess Diaries," for Finch's until departing in 2010.
+Elisabeth worked as a features editor for the London-based Finch’s Quarterly Review and penned a blog, "The Princess Diaries", for Finch's until departing in 2010.
 The blog contrasted the expectations, pleasures, difficulties and assumptions surrounding "princess" status with more "normal" issues like flat-hunting, London weather, and work.
 Elisabeth also contributed a monthly column in Vogue and articles for German and international art and style publications, including New York-based style magazine Quest.

 A devout Roman Catholic, Elisabeth has written for the British Catholic Herald about the revival of traditional religious communities in France, as well as a monthly column in Vatican Magazine.
 She signed a 2008 petition asking the bishops of England and Wales to provide more Latin Sunday Tridentine Masses.
 In December 2010, she published a liturgical volume titled The Faith of Children: in Praise of the People's Devotion.
 The book, which featured a foreword by Pope Benedict XVI's elder brother, Georg Ratzinger, was published in Italian and German.

 In 2011, her blog posts from Finch’s Quarterly Review were translated into German and published as a book titled Tagebuch einer Prinzessin.

 In 2012, she began working as a contributing style editor for fashion magazine Vogue.
 In March 2015, she drew media criticism when she shared a photo on Instagram of what appears to be a homeless woman in Paris reading an issue of Vogue, which she posted with the comment, "Paris is full of surprises....and @voguemagazine readers even in unexpected corners!"
 She later deleted the photo and apologised on Twitter for causing any offense.

 In October 2019 Elisabeth curated Sotheby's Magnificent Jewels and Noble Jewels sale in Geneva.

 Personal life

 Elisabeth has frequently featured in socialite diary items and appeared in a Vanity Fair article entitled "Fortune's Children" in June 2009, photographed by Bruce Weber.
-"I think it's a huge privilege to be able to use the access that we have in an interesting way," she said, discussing a book about art collectors she is writing in collaboration with her cousin, photographer Alex Flick.
+"I think it's a huge privilege to be able to use the access that we have in an interesting way", she said, discussing a book about art collectors she is writing in collaboration with her cousin, photographer Alex Flick.

-In 2009, she was made a Dame of the Order of Malta.

 Elisabeth has resided in New York City, London, and Rome.